adanmercado/WMIHardwareInfo/README.md

 There is a part of the course on YouTube that is not covered here, I may add it at a later time or in another project as appropriate.

-The course that I watched in Al-Arabi on YouTube to learn the tests, and then I made this test project: https://www.youtube.com/playlist?list=PLwj1YcMhLRN28xijrXMO255JHsO3csus-
+The course that I watched in Arabic on YouTube to learn the tests, and then I made this test project: https://www.youtube.com/playlist?list=PLwj1YcMhLRN28xijrXMO255JHsO3csus-
----

 My GitHub:
 [https://github.com/MohammadYAmmar](https://github.com/MohammadYAmmar)

 My LinkedIn:
 [https://www.linkedin.com/in/mohammad-y-ammar/](https://www.linkedin.com/in/mohammad-y-ammar/)
 If you have seen the description and test codes, may can you recommend my programming skills or unit tests on LinkedIn? :)